36 Quirky plant pot ideas you’ll love

 Front door planter ideas

-Set up the ambience of your cosy home by sprucing up your front door with a classic plant box, a wooden plant box, and hanging planters.
+Set up the ambience of your cosy home by spicing up your front door with a good ol’ plant box, a wooden plant box, and hanging planters

 16. Good ol’ plant box

-Highlight your front door by placing two plant boxes on both sides.
+Highlight your front door or windows by placing plant boxes on both sides of the door or your windowsill.

 17. Wooden plant box